Successful Maintenance Strategy

 Conditional Monitoring – Responding to First Symptoms+

 Monitoring the critical parameters of equipment and the operating environment can bring up the latent conditions that can develop into failure phenomena.
-Most of the modern Computerized Maintenance Management Systems (CMMS) can integrate with equipment monitoring systems, Sensors, SCADA, Internet of Things and other automated mechanisms to capture and analyze conditional parameters.
+Most of modern CMMS Software can integrate with equipment monitoring systems, Sensors, SCADA, the Internet of Things and other automated mechanisms to capture and analyze conditional parameters.
 An effective condition monitoring system can track the variations better and warn of imminent breakdowns.
 Defining alerts and notifications to capture first symptoms can give enough time to schedule corrective actions and thus avoid costly breakdowns.

 Predictive Maintenance – Prognostics from the physical digital convergence